draconis79/evilkitty_connectfour/README.md

 # Connect Four Game

----

 ## How to Play

 Connect Four is a two-player connection game.
 In the game, two players each choose a color and take turns dropping a game piece on a 7 x 6 board through a selected column.
 The game piece will occupy the next available space in the column.
 To win the game, the player needs to connect four of their own color game piece in a row horizontally, vertically or diagonally before their opponent does.
+Start game by clicking on a column.

 <br>